jarasmar/CV/Readme.md

   <br>
   <p>I love a plan, a list and a schedule.
 Even if I just make them for breaking them a minute later (life is unexpected and sometimes improvising is key).</p>
   <p>This is a skill I have also learned on set, where there is always a thousand things going on at the same time.
 Human memory has its limits: Do you remember if the extra actor was wearing a watch in the scene we started to shoot two weeks ago?
 I bet you don't.
 Make records of everything, file it properly and keep it organized.</p>
-  <p>I can't tell how much I've fallen in love with git flow for this reason.</p>
+  <p>I can't tell how much I've fallen in love with git-flow for this reason.</p>
 </details>

 <details>